RealOrangeOne/django-sri/README.md

 Yes. `django-sri` outputs the static file URL in the same way the builtin `static` template tag does.
 This means the correct cachebusted URLs are output.

 When using a manifest `STATICFILES_STORAGE`, `django-sri` will automatically retrieve the hashed and post-processed file as opposed to the original.

+### `jinja2`

+Support for `jinja2` templates is provided using the `sri.jinja2.sri` extension, which adds the documented Django template tags as global functions.
+These functions work identically to the Django template versions.